acorn-io/AutoGPT.js/tutorial.md

+# AutoGPT.js Tutorial
-# AutoGPT.js Tutorial: Bringing AutoGPT to Your Browser
+Bringing AutoGPT to Your Browser with Acorn

 ## Introduction
 AutoGPT.js is a project that allows users to seamlessly run AutoGPT directly in their browsers.
 AutoGPT is an open-source Python application built on the foundation of GPT-4.
 It is designed to automate the execution of tasks based on human instructions and can perform tasks like creating websites, writing articles, and developing marketing strategies.
 Unlike ChatGPT, AutoGPT can execute larger tasks without the need for repeated guidance, making it more autonomous.